yitao-yu/StockMarketDataMining/README.md

 Precision is defined:
 Precision = TP/(TP+FP)

-Are they Random walking though?
-I later made a significant loss(5 day) itemset.
+Are they Random walking though(Will the selection actually increase the frequency of significant loss?)?
+I later made a significant loss(5 day loss > 0.08) dataset and perform.

 I find that all of the moving average signals from the pattern we mined above has a frequency difference larger than 5% in the loss5 itemset dataset than in the gain5 dataset.
-This apply to SAR as well, but not STOCH(both appeared in some combinations).
+This apply to SAR as well, but not STOCH.
 The frequency difference is in favor of us if we use those signals to profit.

 This is not a complete justification but can give us some taste.
 It might suggests that we should make use of those signals and they might help us identify trends that will last for some period(5 days).

-Why is there such a high False Positive rate though?
-It might be tumbling triggers the signals while followed by some fall of stock prices: the trend is not Clear.
+Why is there such a high False Positive rate(FP) though?
+It might be that the signals based on moving average was triggered a lot in their most powerless situation: the tumbling.

 # Signals that were mined useful, consider use them together on stocks with clear trends.